08 May All about visiting Muang Boran or Ancient City, Bangkok

 Food inside Ancient City

-There are not a lot of places that serve food inside the Ancient city.
+There are a few places that serve food inside the Ancient city.
 It is best if you keep some with yourself for little bites.
-You must keep a water bottle too, and a big one at that.
+There are small shops near all important attractions where you can get a drink like tea, coffee or some snacks.
+Do keep a bottle with you or buy one there.
 I did not see a refilling tap anywhere.

 A restaurant area around a canal serves traditional Thai meals.
 You can take a buffet and enjoy everything Thai.
-You get to choose from Pad Thai, Tom Yum, Coconut soup, fresh curries to mango sticky rice, and more.
+You get to choose from Pad Thai, Tom Yum, Coconut soup, fresh curries, mango sticky rice, and more.

 So I think it would be a treat.
 In the evening hours, there is also a traditional Thai dance to complement the meal.

 Other than that you can probably get some snacks at the Thai market near the entrance.
 The lady at the counter can direct you to the Thai restaurants inside the premise and you can spot some cafes on your way as well.